aashish2998/springboot-java-poject/README.md

 #To check if java and maven are installed :
 - java --version  and mvn --version

-# git clone this repository
+# git clone the repository
 - cd springboot-java-poject

 # Steps for maven automation